ethereumjs/ethereumjs-monorepo/packages/block/README.md

 | Implements schema and functions related to Ethereum's block. |
 | --- |

 Note: this `README` reflects the state of the library from `v3.0.0` onwards.
-See `README` from the [standalone repository](https://github.com/ethereumjs/ethereumjs-block) for an introduction on the last preceeding release.
+See `README` from the [standalone repository](https://github.com/ethereumjs/ethereumjs-block) for an introduction on the last preceding release.

 # INSTALL